BasicsHome and Search

 The newly married Foords arrived in Brentford shortly after a flood, which affected particularly the western part of Brentford, ‘New Brentford’, in January 1841.

-The flood occurred after a period of cold weather was followed by a rapid thaw and the Thames broke its banks, causing a lot of damage to properties on the High Street.
+The flood occurred after a period of cold weather was followed by a rapid thaw and the river Brent and Granbd Junction Canal broke their banks, causing a lot of damage to properties on the High Street.

 Did the flood result in lowered property prices which encouraged the couple to settle here?
 As far as I can tell, they were the first 'strands' of the family to move away from Kent and settle here.
 Perhaps Brentford offered more opportunities for employment than rural Kent at the time.